 - Download our Shanghai Schools Guide

 Living in Shanghai has all the advantages of living in a major Chinese city, including great access to nightlife, restaurants, excitement and a real sense of local culture.
-The downsides are also familiar: the area can be polluted, loud, crowded and very expensive.
+The downsides are also familiar: depending on the suburb, it can be polluted, loud, crowded and expensive.

-The Huangpu River runs through the city's centre, effectively splitting Shanghai into two regions – Pudong, east of the river, and the older downtown area to the west.
-Exploding outwards, much of Shanghai’s growth has taken place in the last two decades, with developments becoming newer the farther one travels from the city centre.
+The Huangpu River runs through the city's centre, effectively splitting Shanghai into two regions – Pudong, east of the river, and the older downtown area of Puxi to the west.
+Exploding outwards, much of Shanghai’s growth has taken place in the last two decades, with developments becoming newer the further one travels from the city centre.

 The city’s immense growth has been accompanied by increasingly congested traffic and long commutes.
-When choosing where to live in Shanghai, it's important for expats to consider the distance to work and school, as well as what their public transport options are.
+When choosing where to live in Shanghai, expats need to consider the distance to work and school, as well as what their public transport options are.

 Types of accommodation in Shanghai

 Accommodation in Shanghai may be furnished or unfurnished, and the price should reflect that fact.
-This is not a guarantee, however, and different landlords will have different definitions of what “furnished” means.
+However, be sure to have an inventory of all furniture items in the property.

 Finding accommodation in Shanghai

-While many Shanghai properties can be found online, the best deals are often not found on the internet.
+While many Shanghai properties can be found online, some of the best deals are not found on the internet.
 Local newspapers or asking friends and colleagues for leads are good ways to find property while potentially avoiding agent fees.

-Expats who don’t speak Chinese usually use a real estate agent.
+Expats who don’t speak Mandarin usually enlist a real-estate agent.
 Property agencies can be found all over the city and tend to be recognisable by pictures of apartments and prices on the windows.

 Agents often work with specific apartment buildings, meaning that they are usually able to show a few properties at the outset.
 It is important to be specific about what is being searched for in terms of budget, location and proximity to transport routes from the beginning.

-Agents sometimes try to overcharge unsuspecting foreigners or pressure them into moving into properties that they haven’t been able to get off the market.
-Expats shouldn’t be discouraged if they don’t find something right away, and should make use of several agencies.
+Agents sometimes try to overcharge unsuspecting foreigners or pressure them into moving into properties that they haven’t been able to get off the market, so it's best to stand one's ground and investigate the property and lease agreement first.
+Expats shouldn’t be discouraged if they don’t find something right away and should make use of several agencies.

 Renting accommodation in Shanghai